sharetribe/flex-docs/src/docs/background/off-session-payments/index.md

 ## Transaction process example

-Suppose your sauna rentals marketplace should allow customers to book saunas up to a year in advance, but the customer is charged only a certain time in advance before the booking.
+Suppose your sauna rentals marketplace should allow customers to book saunas up to a year in advance, but the customer is only charged at a specified moment before the booking.
 The figure below illustrates how a part of your transaction process might look like.
 The [flex-example-processes Github repository](https://github.com/sharetribe/flex-example-processes) contains an example transaction process corresponding to the flow described.